Sonoran-Software/Sonoran-Store-Docs/policy.md

 # FAQ
 ## Cancelations and Refunds
 ### Where can I cancel my subscription?
-Customers may cancel the purchase at anytime via [FiveBundle.com](https://fivebundle.com).
+Customers may cancel their Five Bundle subscription at anytime via [Tebex.io's System](https://checkout.tebex.io/payment-history/) or via cancellation link included in the original purchase and subscription renewal emails.
 All assets will remain available until the end of the current subscription term.

 ### If I cancel my subscription my purchase do I keep the content?
 All items in the Five Bundle are protected via Tebex and CFX's asset escrow encryption system.
 All assets will remain available until the end of the current subscription term.